On Green Dolphin Street (Jack Pleis)

 Produced by Teo Macero

-Songs conducted and arranged by either Teo Marceo or Jack Pleis
+Songs conducted and arranged by Teo Marceo or Jack Pleis

 Cover photo by Scott Hyde